-The FVOCI reserve is used to record increments and decrements in the fair value of FVOCI investments, i.e. bonds.
+The FVOCI reserve is used to record increments and decrements in the fair value of FVOCI investments, bonds & Indue Ltd shares held.

 BUSINESS COMBINATION RESERVE

 The business combination reserve is used to record increments and decrements in equity as a result of mergers with other businesses.